Partners

 About the Project

-This project is a research and online documentation project to address many needs, including the need to:
+This project was a research and online documentation project to address many needs, including the need to:

 - Create a website that can inform Black and non-Black communities about the influence and role of Black communities in Canada from Afro-Canadian perspectives – a missing patch of Canadian history – while supporting Black youth in understanding their local history and culture

-- Document the significant link between Black communities and the local church, economy, and social-culture in five important places in Afro-Canadian history : Africville, Amber Valley, Hogan’s Alley, Montreal, and parts of the Toronto-Windsor corridor
+- Document the significant link between Black communities and the local church, economy, and social-culture in five important places in Afro-Canadian history : Africville (NS), Amber Valley and Campsie (AB), Clarksburg (ON), Hogan’s Alley (BC), and Montreal (QC).

 Solution

-In each location, Black youth are coached and given opportunities to interview aging Black community members.
-In the process, the youth build relationships with local elders, learn skills, and access their local histories and culture as they experience modern day griot storytelling – a practice of oral storytelling which is part of African diasporic culture that the Nova Scotian Black communities are familiar with, but many people are losing.
+In each location, Black youth were coached and given opportunities to interview aging Black community members.
+In the process, the youth were supported to build relationships with local elders, learn skills, and access their local histories and culture as they experience modern day griot storytelling – a practice of oral storytelling which is part of African diasporic culture that the Nova Scotian Black communities are familiar with, but many people are losing.

 Results

-Linda Mahtley and Corey Ross, Halifax, June 2023
+Linda Mantley and Corey Ross, Halifax, June 2023

 For project details and current developments, please contact sabrina@ccrl-clrc.ca.